Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 How Much Does It Cost to Get a Root Canal?

 Like most dental treatments, the cost of root canal therapy can vary greatly from patient to patient.
-The price depends on many factors, such as the location in your mouth of the tooth that is being treated.
+The price depends on many factors, such as the location in the mouth of the tooth that is being treated.

 Keep in mind that getting a root canal when you need one can save you a great deal of money later on down the road.
 The process of extracting and replacing a tooth is a long and expensive one.
 Root canal therapy can save your tooth, allowing you to keep your natural smile and save hundreds or even thousands of dollars in the long term.